perusio/mkmf/README.md

  continuation lines as needed;

  `-m` makefile is the name of the makefile written (default Makefile);

-template is a file containing a list of make macros or commands written to the beginning of the makefile; program is the name of the final target (default a.out).
+ `-t` template is a file containing a list of make macros or commands written to the beginning of the makefile; program is the name of the final target (default a.out).
 A recent change in the behaviour of mkmf is that if program has the file extension .a, it is understood to be a library.
 The command to create it is \$(AR) \$(ARFLAGS) instead of
  \$(LD) \$(LDFLAGS).

  `-v` is a verbosity flag to mkmf;